OnixClient-Scripts/OnixClient_Scripts/Scripting_Documentation.md

 # **Settings**
--- The first parameter is the visual name
+-- The first parameter is the visual name<br/>
--- The second parameter is the variable name with the default value -- Do that outside of any functions
+-- The second parameter is the variable name with the default value<br/>
+-- Do that outside of any functions

 ### **client.settings.addAir(15)**